amir-karami/FLSA-Topic-Model/README.md

-4- Questions, Comments, Problems

-Please send an email to karami@sc.edu.
+If you have Questions, Comments, Problems, please send an email to karami@sc.edu.